wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ImportExportApi.md

 # **exportOperationPolicy**
 > File exportOperationPolicy(name, version, format)

-Export common operation policies by their names and versions
+Export an API Policy by its name and version

-This operation provides you to export preferred common operation policies
+This operation provides you to export a preferred common API policy

 ### Example
 ```java